Fire and rescue services

 Alcohol

-The federal legal age for buying and drinking alcohol is 21 years old, however state laws regarding the possession and consumption in some circumstances can vary.
+The federal legal age for buying and drinking alcohol is 21 years old.
+However, in some circumstances, state laws regarding possession and consumption can vary.
 Check the relevant state laws.

-There is no federal law that explicitly protects LGBTI+ people from discrimination and not all state and local non-discrimination laws include protections based on sexual orientation or gender identity.
+No federal law explicitly protects LGBTQIA+ people from discrimination, and not all state and local non-discrimination laws include protections based on sexual orientation or gender identity.

-Some states and localities have laws that may discriminate against or otherwise affect LGBTI+ travellers.
+Some states and localities have laws that may discriminate against or otherwise affect LGBTQIA+ travellers.
 Check relevant state and local laws.

 More information: